karemhamam/NARUTOSHELL/README.md

 - **Environment Management**: Print environment variables and change directories.
 - **Process Tracking**: List the last 10 processes with their exit statuses.
 - **Command Information**: Get information about built-in, external, and unsupported commands.
-- **fix some errrors** : fix the combined commnad error, and examples of the output.

 ## Supported Commands

 1. **nagato**: Print the current working directory.